MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/backup/backup-overview.md

 ## General Data Protection Regulations (GDPR)

-For this important information, see [GDPR special handling, compliance, and backup data deletion](backup-offboarding#gdpr-special-handling-compliance-and-backup-data-deletion).
+For information about GDPR and Microsoft 365 Backup, see [GDPR special handling, compliance, and backup data deletion](backup-offboarding#gdpr-special-handling-compliance-and-backup-data-deletion).